 Paul was actually a citizen of this distinguished city (Acts 9:11; 21:39).
 Since he was sent to Jerusalem at an early age, to be trained there under the famous Rabbi Gamaliel, it probably wasn't until after his conversion that Paul interacted with the Greco-Roman culture of Tarsus — spending some 12–13 years there before embarking on his first missionary journey.

-Paul probably passed though Tarsus as he began his second and third missionary journeys.
+Paul probably passed through Tarsus as he began his second and third missionary journeys.

 Today about 190,000 people live in Tarsus.